mOctave/blended-ships/README.md

 __Fighters:__ _none yet_
 __Drones:__ _none yet_

-Other planned ships include some Korath Autonoma splices, a splice of a Syndicate ship onto a Korath Raider variant, and versions of the Flivver and Shuttle that are not capable of hyperspace travel.
+Other planned ships include some Korath Automata splices, a splice of a Syndicate ship onto a Korath Raider variant, and versions of the Flivver and Shuttle that are not capable of hyperspace travel.

 ## Corporations